FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-10-10-custom-domain.md

 3. Select your domain from the dashboard.

-4. Go to the DNS tab.
+4. Go to the "DNS" tab in the sidebar.

 5. Click "Add record".

 6. Select the record type (NS).

-7. Enter the hostname provided on the Falix domain site.
+7. Enter the subdomain you want to use (for example: "play" will redirect "play.example.com"). leave this empty if you don't want any subdomain.

 8. Enter the primary and secondary nameservers.